roadtocode4u/spaceship/docs/icp/21-flexboxes/21-flexboxes.md

 ### Flex-wrap

-The flex-wrap property is used to control how flex items are displayed and wrapped within a flex container when there is not enough space to fit all the items on a single line.
+This is a simple HTML and CSS example demonstrating the use of Flexbox with the flex-wrap property.
+Flexbox is a powerful layout system in CSS that allows for easy arrangement and alignment of elements within a container.
+The flex-wrap property specifically controls how flex items are displayed and wrapped when there is not enough space to fit all the items on a single line.

-There are three values of flex-wrap property :
+**Flex-Wrap Property:**

+The `flex-wrap` property accepts three values:

-1. `nowrap (default)` : This value indicates that all flex items should be displayed on a single line.
+1. `nowrap (default)` : This value indicates that all flex items should be displayed on a single line, regardless of the available space.

-2. `wrap` : This value indicates that the flex items should wrap onto multiple lines when there is not enough space.
+2. `wrap` : This value indicates that the flex items should wrap onto multiple lines when there is not enough space horizontally.
 The items will stack vertically in this case.

-3. `wrap-reverse` : This value is similar to wrap, but it causes the flex items to wrap in reverse order, meaning they will stack vertically in reverse order from the normal flow.
+3. `wrap-reverse` : This value is similar to `wrap`, but it causes the flex items to wrap in reverse order, meaning they will stack vertically in reverse order from the normal flow.

 **Code :**